 All singles dating online also need to take certain safety precautions themselves.
 Here are some simple safety tips to bear in mind when meeting new people online.

-UrbanSocial monitors members’ profiles, photos and activity very closely.
-It is however still possible for people to misrepresent themselves online.
-Deception is difficult to screen for, which is why deciding whether a member is being genuine or honest is ultimately your responsibility.
+UrbanSocial.com monitors members’ profiles, photos and activity very closely.
+It is however occasionally still possible for some people to misrepresent themselves online.
+Deception is very difficult to screen for, which is why deciding whether a member is being genuine or honest is ultimately your responsibility.

-The biggest golden rule to always stick by is to never ignore your gut instinct.
+The biggest golden rule to always stick by is to always listen to and trust your gut instinct.
 As with anyone you meet whether that’s online or offline, you should always trust your own judgement.
 If something doesn’t feel right, it probably isn’t, so listen to yourself, act with caution and don’t be persuaded otherwise.

-Here are some things to watch out for online:
+Here are some key signs to watch out for online:

 One of the main benefits about an online dating service is that it allows you to communicate with people in a safe and secure environment.
 There is no need for you to share your personal or financial information with anyone.
 It’s important to not let yourself be fooled into giving away information to others that could cause you harm.